 New Dates for Bi-Weekly Pay Cycle & Time Reporting System

-Based on further analysis, as well as feedback from employees and employee organizations, we are writing to let you know that a new implementation date of July 1, 2012, has been chosen for the planned implementation of the bi-weekly pay schedule for non-exempt staff members who are currently paid on a monthly cycle.
+Based on further analysis, as well as feedback from employees and employee organizations, a new implementation date of July 1, 2012, has been chosen for the planned implementation of the bi-weekly pay schedule for non-exempt staff members who are currently paid on a monthly cycle.
 This new target date will provide additional lead time to prepare for the new business processes related to the UCPath initiative.

 In order to maximize cash flow for the first two months following the pay cycle transition, the July 1st date will provide the following pay checks: